homebridge/homebridge/README.md

 If you are a member of the iOS developer program, I highly recommend Apple's [HomeKit Catalog](https://developer.apple.com/library/ios/samplecode/HomeKitCatalog/Introduction/Intro.html) app, as it is reliable and comprehensive and free (and open source).

-Once you've gotten a HomeKit app running on your iOS device, it should "discover" the single accessory "Homebridge", assuming that you're still running the Homebridge server and you're on the same Wifi network.
+Once you've gotten a HomeKit app running on your iOS device, it should "discover" the single accessory "Homebridge", assuming that you're still running Homebridge and you're on the same Wifi network.
 Adding this accessory will automatically add all accessories and platforms defined in `config.json`.

 When you attempt to add Homebridge, it will ask for a "PIN code".
 The default code is `031-45-154` (but this can be changed, see `config-sample.json`).